Petaling Jaya: Education

 The oldest schools in Petaling Jaya are likely the Road 10 Primary School in Old Town, followed by Assunta in 1955 by the Franciscan Missionaries of Mary and La Salle in 1959 by the De La Salle Brothers.
 The foundation stone of the Road 10 school was placed by Sultan Hisamuddin Alam Shah in 1952.

 The German School Kuala Lumpur, a German international school, is in Petaling Jaya.

 Malaysia's first private nursing college is at Assunta Hospital in Petaling Jaya.
 The Tun Tan Cheng Lock College of Nursing was founded in 1961.

 Sports

 Petaling Jaya has a fully equipped, multi-purpose stadium known as Petaling Jaya Stadium.
-Petaling Jaya Stadium is the home of Petaling Jaya City F.C. in Malaysia Super League and has a capacity of 25,000.
+Petaling Jaya Stadium is the home of Petaling Jaya City F.C. and Petaling Jaya Rangers, and has a capacity of 25,000.
+Selangor F.C. is currently using the stadium for their home games while their official home stadium, Shah Alam Stadium, was supposed to undergo a major transformation but there are concerns that the stadium could be demolished to make way for an entirely new state-of-the-art facility.

 The Headquarter of Football Association of Malaysia (FAM) is also located in Petaling Jaya.

 Media

 Petaling Jaya is the headquarters for newspaper and online news companies such as: Free Malaysia Today, Malay Mail, Malaysiakini, Nanyang Siang Pau, Sin Chew Daily, Star Media Group (Menara Star), The Edge Media Group (Menara KLK), The Malaysian Reserve and The Sun Daily and the radio and television division of Media Prima Berhad (Sri Pentas), all of them are located near Kuala Lumpur.